Are The Duggar Girls' Weight and Beauty Standards Biblical?

 It’s no secret that many think that the Duggar sisters are all beautiful.
 Like many young women their ages, they accentuate this with makeup, hairstyle, and selfies that show their best features; all the while maintaining appropriate modest dress in accordance with their religious values.
-While many find their wardrobe standards commendable, others find it odd that the girls seem to go to great lengths to have svelte figures, perfect hair, immaculate makeup; in short, they resemble models.
+While many find their wardrobe standards commendable, others find it odd that the girls seem to go to great lengths to have svetle figures, perfect hair, immaculate makeup – in short, they resemble models.

 This concern about the Duggar girls’ weight obsession has resurfaced as Joy-Anna, 19-years-old, who is newly engaged and always has been one of the fuller-figured Duggar girls, shared a photo on Instagram that showed her appearing much thinner in the wake of her wedding, which will occur in October.
 Some fans expressed that she does not even look like herself, but instead like her sister Jessa, who has always been quite thin.
 A fan expressed concern about Joy-Anna’s appearance, according to The Christian Post.